jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 ### Method **`get_feature_meta`** Overview
 The method `get_feature_meta` takes in four parameters: `column`, `preprocessing_parameters`, `backend`, and `is_input_feature`.
 It returns a dictionary containing the preprocessing parameters for a specific feature.

 The `column` parameter represents the feature column for which the metadata is being retrieved.
 The `preprocessing_parameters` parameter is a dictionary that stores the preprocessing configuration for the feature.
-The `backend` parameter represents the backend being used for the preprocessing.
+The `backend` parameter represents the backend system being used.
 The `is_input_feature` parameter is a boolean value indicating whether the feature is an input feature or not.

 The method returns a dictionary with a single key-value pair.
-The key is the constant `PREPROCESSING`, and the value is the `preprocessing_parameters` dictionary.
-This dictionary contains the preprocessing configuration for the specified feature.
+The key is a constant `PREPROCESSING`, and the value is the `preprocessing_parameters` dictionary.
+This dictionary provides information about how the feature should be preprocessed, such as scaling, encoding, or any other transformations required.

-Overall, the `get_feature_meta` method retrieves the preprocessing metadata for a feature and returns it in a dictionary format.
+Overall, the `get_feature_meta` method retrieves and returns the preprocessing metadata for a specific feature, allowing further processing or analysis to be performed based on the provided parameters.

 #### **Method Details**
 The given code defines a function named `get_feature_meta` that takes four parameters: `column`, `preprocessing_parameters`, `backend`, and `is_input_feature`.
 The function returns a dictionary with a single key-value pair, where the key is the string "PREPROCESSING" and the value is the `preprocessing_parameters` parameter.

-The function signature indicates that the `preprocessing_parameters` parameter should be of type `PreprocessingConfigDict`, and the return type of the function is `FeatureMetadataDict`.
+The `preprocessing_parameters` parameter is expected to be of type `PreprocessingConfigDict`, which is not defined in the given code.
+The `backend` parameter can be of any type.
+The `is_input_feature` parameter is expected to be a boolean value.

-Without the definitions of `PreprocessingConfigDict` and `FeatureMetadataDict`, it is not possible to determine the exact types of the parameters and return value.
+The function signature indicates that the return value should be of type `FeatureMetadataDict`, which is also not defined in the given code.

 ### Method **`_read_image_if_bytes_obj_and_resize`** Overview
 The method `_read_image_if_bytes_obj_and_resize` is a helper method that reads and resizes an image according to a specified model definition.